 Lab Terrier mix breeders

 If you are considering welcoming a Lab Terrier mix breed dog or puppy into your life, it’s important to do your due diligence where health matters are concerned.
 Your mixed breed dog is at potential risk for any of the health issues that face her parents.

 Health testing should be done for the issues that impact both parent breeds.
 Ask to see the parents’ certificates proving that they were tested and cleared of hereditary diseases.
 In particular look for Labrador hip and elbow scores and eye tests.

-Lab Terrier mix puppy
+Terrier Lab cross puppy

 Working with a responsible breeder is one of the most important things that you can do to minimize unhappy surprises.
 This is as true for Black Lab Terrier mix puppies as it is for Terriers crossed with Chocolate and Yellow Labs.

-Conscientious breeders will help you to learn what you need know about health issues, as well as ancillary concerns such as temperament, grooming, etc. For example, hip dysplasia is just one of the serious health issues which impact Labs and some Terriers.
+Conscientious breeders will help you to learn what you need know about health issues.
+As well as ancillary concerns such as temperament, grooming, etc. For example, hip dysplasia is just one of the serious health issues which impact Labs and some Terriers.

-In order to make an informed decision when choosing your pup, it is crucial to know as much as possible about the parent breeds’ health conditions, and this is where a responsible, knowledgeable breeder comes in.
+In order to make an informed decision when choosing your pup, it is crucial to know as much as possible about the parent breeds’ health conditions.
+And this is where a responsible, knowledgeable breeder comes in.

-Remember, your mixed breed dog can inherit any aspect of either parent, so it makes sense to understand all health implications before making a lifelong commitment to a mix breed dog.
+Remember, your mixed breed dog can inherit any aspect of either parent.
+So it makes sense to understand all health implications before making a lifelong commitment to a mix breed dog.
 Keep in mind that all puppies are individuals in their own right, and even littermates can exhibit vastly different traits.

 Is a Labrador terrier mix right for my family?